SFMVideos/SFM/README.md

 *Staff FAQ #4: What Are the Different Types of Branches and What Do They Mean?*
 -------------------------------------------------------------------------------
+Here are the 3 branches that we have:

 *Master Branch* This branch is the main branch where all contributors and staff members will submit their changes to.